stolostron/hypershift-deployment-controller/docs/provision_hypershift_clusters_by_manifestwork.md

       type: Opaque
 ```

 The payload resources are under `spec.workload.manifests`.
-Once these resources are created on the hosting cluster, then the hypershift operator reconciles with these resources to create the specified hosted cluster.
+Once these resources are created on the hosting cluster, the hypershift operator reconciles with these resources to create the specified hosted cluster.
 This manifestwork CR is the delivery or placement mechanism for a hosted cluster.

 ## How a hosted cluster is automatically imported into ACM hub cluster as a managed cluster